 An employee who acts like they don’t care and are exhibiting a distinct lack of motivation indicates they are exhibiting no engagement or worse active disengagement.
 An engaged employee would not show an apathetic attitude for work.
 Fear not however!
 Apathy is a symptom which can be treated.
 Some of the most common causes of an apathetic attitude at work are stress, personal issues or the feeling that work goes underappreciated.
 All of these root causes can be solved with good leadership which will help you understand the problem and work together to come up with a solution and start seeing the employee become re-engaged.

 One of the key aspects of an effective team is collaboration, support and encouragement.
-If an employee is exhibiting behaviours which undermine that of an individual or of the team generally it is also likely they are experiencing active disengagement.
-Undermining an individual or team dynamic is unacceptable behaviour and needs to be dealt with relatively swiftly as not only do they damage productivity, but they also threaten to create discourse amongst the team and individual morale levels.
+If an employee is exhibiting behaviors which undermine that of an individual or of the team generally it is also likely they are experiencing active disengagement.
+Undermining an individual or team dynamic is unacceptable behavior and needs to be dealt with relatively swiftly as not only do they damage productivity, but they also threaten to create discourse amongst the team and individual morale levels.

 This point is implicitly linked to apathy.
 When an employee’s morale and motivation take a dip, or they feel as though they are underappreciated an employee can be said to be experiencing withdrawal.
 It is slightly difficult to spot employee withdrawal, as often you can put withdrawal down to a bad day.
 But if this withdrawal continues overtime it is time to act.
 An employee suffering from withdrawal may avoid group outings, miss meetings or call in sick more often.